Skip to main content

 1956

-The Civic Theatre School is founded on the principle of "giving each child the assurance of what he is capable of doing himself," in the words of the school's first director, Mrs. Ralpha Senderowitz Civic Theatre School is still going strong today, offering a variety of classes for kids in kindergarten through high school.
+The Civic Theatre School is founded on the principle of "giving each child the assurance of what he is capable of doing himself," in the words of the school's first director, Mrs. Ralpha Senderowitz.
+Civic Theatre School is still going strong today, offering a variety of classes for students in kindergarten through high school.

 1957

-Civic finds a permanent home when, with the generous assistance of the General Harry C. Trexler estate, the group is finally able to purchase a building of its own: the historic Nineteenth Street Theatre you are sitting in right now.
-A grand opening happens in November with the first performance of Janus, with introductions from Charles Hoch, then Chairman of the Board of Governors, and Donald Hock, then
+A grand opening happens in November with the first performance of Janus, with introductions from Charles Hoch, then Chairman of the Board of Governors, and Donald Hock, then Mayor of Allentown.

 1958